Marriage

 Full Meaning: "Seeking Allah's guidance to choose what is best and most beneficial"

 خ-ي-ر (Kha-Ya-Ra) - The root word means "good," "better," or "best."
-It's the same root used in "Khair" (goodness).
+Same root as "Khair" (goodness).

 "Istikharah" uses the Form X pattern (استفعال) which means "to seek" or "to ask for" something.